 – No booking is required, just turn up on the slot advertised

-– Beginners’ equipment provided free of charge
+– Beginners’ equipments provided free of charge

 How we are Organised

-University Kendo Sussex is open to the public and welcomes adults to practice with us.
+Our Dojo is open to the public and welcomes adults to practice with us.
 Students in the area of Brighton and Hove of age 16 years and above are particularly welcome to join this dojo.
 There is also some support available for students, such as i.e., equipment for rental.
 Most Brighton Kendo members consider this dojo as their regular main practice.
 This dojo separates beginners from more advanced students so that both groups will enjoy kendo according to their level.

 We are members of the British Kendo Association (BKA) therefore our members are insured against accidents during kendo-related activities.